krowve/walmartscripts/tampermonkey/README.md

 If I haven't scared you away yet go back and read the main readme.

-walmart.monitor will cycle through a bunch of web pages, if one comes up in stock and within price thresholds it will cart.
+walmart.monitor.gpu will cycle through a bunch of GPU web pages, if one comes up in stock and within price thresholds it will cart.
+To start, enable it and visit a product page.

+walmart.monitor.ps5 will cycle through ps5 disc and ps5 digital, if one comes up in stock and within price thresholds it will cart.
 To start, enable it and visit a product page.

 walmart.checkout will notice something is in cart, and go up to hiting the review order button.